-- 1. The work cycle is 14 days. - 2.
-Bargaining Unit Members shall be compensated at one-and-one-half times the regular rate of pay for hours worked in excess of 80 hours in a 14 day work cycle. - 3.
+- 1. Work Week The work week of bargaining unit employees shall be forty (40) hours of work.
+All authorized hours worked in excess of their forty (40) hour work week shall be considered overtime work, and paid at one-and-one-half times the regular rate of pay. - Time in pay status is actual hours on duty and compensatory time shall be termed "hours worked". - 3.
 All hours worked by employees, and all straight time compensation and overtime compensation will be recorded, calculated and paid on the basis of actual hours worked in pay periods and work periods. - 4.
 No time not actually worked shall constitute hours worked for Fair Labor Standards Act purposes.
 All record keeping shall be in accordance with the requirements of the Fair Labor Standards Act and the above-referenced regulations.
 The manner of record keeping shall be at the City's discretion.
 Time spent in Court Time status and Call Back status are included as hours actually worked. - 5.
 Utilization of overtime, assignment of overtime and selection of personnel to work overtime shall be for both scheduled and non-scheduled work, and shall be done at the discretion of management.
 Management shall make reasonable efforts to distribute available overtime fairly to those officers wishing to receive the overtime. - 6.
 An employee shall not place themselves in an overtime status without the express approval of a supervisor, except under emergency conditions, or as otherwise provided by departmental policy. - 7.
 The City may flex an employee's work schedule to reduce or eliminate overtime in a work cycle.
 No employee's time will be flexed more than twice in a yearly quarter.